MozillaTN/Dhirajzilla/docs/_posts/d.md

 * Getting involved in Sprint by testing and reporting bugs
 * Swag distribution and Group Photo

+**VENUE:** CCI Computer Education, VRK building, near Palace theater, Salem, Tamilnadu.
+**TIME:** 10.00 AM to 1.00 PM.

          The event was sucessfully conducted with vibrant number of contributor around Salem from Dhirajzilla Campus Club and KIOT Mozilla Campus club.
+The Sprint results can be seen in this [Etherpad](https://public.etherpad-mozilla.org/p/Firefox_Quantum_Sprint_-_Salem).
 We had a great time organising the event in Salem.
 We would like to register our sincere thanks to everyone who volunteered for this event.

 METRICS ACHIEVED:

-No of attendees at the event: 15
+* No of attendees at the event: 10
-No of bugs filed: 2
+* No of bugs filed: 25+
-No of websites tested:
+* No of websites tested:100+
-Social Media Impression: Tweets